Linking Across Data Granularity: Fitting Multivariate Hawkes Processes to Partially Interval-Censored Data: Synthetic Parameter Recovery

-For each parameter set, we sample $5000$ event sequences $\HSf^{1}_{60} \cup \HSf^{2}_{60}$ over the time interval $[0,60)$ using the thinning algorithm in \cref{algo3:thinning1}.
-Following a procedure similar to prior literature~\citep{Rizoiu2021}, we partition the 5000 event sequences into 50 groups, and each group of 100 events is used for joint fitting, yielding a single parameter set estimate.
-In total, we obtain 50 sets of parameter estimates from the sample.
+For a given MHP parameter set, we sample $2500$ event sequences $\HSf^{1}_{100} \cup \HSf^{2}_{100}$ over the time interval $[0,100)$ using the MHP thinning algorithm \cite{Ogata1981}.
+Following a procedure similar to prior literature~\cite{Rizoiu2022}, we partition the 2500 event sequences into 50 groups of 50 sequences.

-We construct the partially interval-censored dataset by interval-censoring $\HSf^{1}_{60}$, the first dimension of each realization in the timestamp dataset.
-Given a partition of $[0,60)$, we count the number of events on dimension $1$ that fall on each subinterval.
-We experiment with three lengths of the observation windows, to quantify the information loss of type (2) -- intuitively, the larger the interval length, the more significant the information loss.
-We consider the following interval lengths: \begin{itemize} \item $1$: observing counts in $[0,1), [1,2), \ldots, [59,60)$ \item $5$: observing counts in $[0,5), [5,10), \ldots, [55,60)$ \item $10$: observing counts in $[0,10), [10,20), \ldots, [50,60)$ \end{itemize}
+We construct the partially interval-censored dataset by interval-censoring $\HSf^{1}_{100}$, the first dimension of each realization in the timestamp dataset.
+Given a partition of $[0,100)$, we count the number of events on dimension $1$ that fall on each subinterval.
+We experiment with five observation window lengths to quantify the information loss of type (2) -- intuitively, longer intervals lead to more significant information loss.
+We consider interval lengths of $1$, $2$, $5$, $10$ and $20$.
+For instance, with interval length of $2$ we tally event counts in the partition $\{[0,2), [2,4), \ldots, [98,100)\}$.

-Note that the timestamp and partially interval-censored datasets are identical apart from the interval-censoring in the latter and should yield very similar fitted parameters.

-\paragraph{\( \pmbp \) log-likelihood functions.} We fit the parameters of \( \pmbp(2,1) \) using two different versions of the likelihood function depending on which dataset we use:
+{\bf{\( \pmbp \) Log-Likelihood Functions:}} We fit the parameters of the \( \pmbp(d,e) \) model using two different versions of the likelihood function dependent on which dataset we use: